The role of a Justice of the Peace

 All appointments to the office of the Justice of the Peace are subject to a number of checks including, but not limited to:

 - Australian Securities and Investment Commission check

 - reference and social media checks.

 Ongoing recruitment of honorary justices

-Expressions of interest or applications for the volunteer roles of bail justices or JPs based in other local government areas are not being accepted at this time.
+Expressions of interest and applications for the volunteer roles of bail justices and JPs are not being accepted at this time.

 Ongoing recruitment updates for JPs and bail justices will be available on our website.